-The common attack scenarios by cybercriminals using these toolkits involve sending out business-themed messages to publicly listed email addresses.
+The common attack scenarios by cybercriminals using these toolkits involve sending out business-themed messages to publicly listed email addresses—methods that are very similar or related to what is known as a Business Email Compromise (BEC) scheme.
 The emails contain a keylogger that sends information back to the cybercriminal via email, FTP, or Web panel (PHP): system information, keystrokes, browser-cached account credentials, and screenshots.

 About the keyloggers

 Predator Pain and Limitless have the capability to steal a lot of information and exfiltrate them back to the cybercriminals.
 These are off-the-shelf tools and are easily obtainable for US$40 or less in underground forums orwebsites run by their creators.